 Smith Super Saturdays

-Conducted during the first half of the day by current students and alumni, Smith Super Saturdays provide each and every applicant the opportunity to present their self as a candidate to our Part Time MBA program.
+Conducted during the first half of the day by current students and alumni, Smith Super Saturdays provide each and every applicant the opportunity to formally present her or himself as a candidate to our Part Time MBA community.
 In addition, activities including networking sessions, workshops and panels round out the experience and provide a look into the professional network and culture that is uniquely Smith.
 Details about Smith Super Saturdays are emailed directly to each applicant approximately ten days after each application deadline.
 While interviews are not required in order to gain formal admission, they are strongly encouraged.

 When requesting a score report be sent to the University of Maryland, please use the following institutional codes: